swnydick/swnydick.github.io/_pages/02_publications.md

 the relationship between measurement and machine learning in recent years*.
 Paper presented at the annual meeting of the National Council on Measurement in Education, Chicago, IL.

-Cardwell, R. L., Nydick, S. W., & Lockwood, J. R. (2023, March). *Reporting bias in correlations between DET and other English proficiency assessments*.
-Roundtable at the annual meeting of the American Association for Applied Linguistics, Portland, OR.

 Nydick, S. W., Lodge, F., & Wang, Y. (2022, April). *Interactive dashboards with R and shiny*.
 Master tutorial at the annual meeting of the Society of Industrial